tisztamo/adslist-node/known_issues.md

 # Known security issues

-## 1. XSS in ad editing
+## 1. XSS
-which allows injecting script to the admins session during approval.
+- Missing sanitization in ad editing.
+It allows injecting a script to the admins session during approval.
+- Reflected DOM XSS on the public page in the token REST parameter (after the last / )

 ## 2. Broken access control in API
 - Ad properties can be edited, ad can published, rejected etc without access control.